Ugochukwuodinaka/Shipping-Ports-Around-The-World-Analysis/README.md

 - __Identification of Continental and Country-Level Port Distribution:__ The map will let us identify the highly concentrated regions of ports, normally being the coastal areas and major river deltas.
 - __Types of Ports and Their Distribution:__ We can visualize the diversity of port types, like port, canal, marina, and anchorage.
 Knowing the distribution of types lets us know how different kinds of functions and roles the ports perform in facilitating sea trade and transportation.
 - __Quantification of Port Infrastructure:__ This map shows the port infrastructure in terms of the number of ports that a country or region has.
 This is quantitative data, which describes the extent of maritime infrastructure and the reach of maritime activity across different parts of the world.
 - __Vessel Activity Assessment:__ Except for the seaport infrastructure, this map represents the vessel count in a port and captures an overview of the kind of maritime traffic and level of activity.
-Big numbers of vessels seen in some of the more famous ports reflect significant trade volumes, showing strong economic activities and strategic positions.
+Big numbers of vessels seen in some of the more famous ports indicates significant trade volumes, showing strong economic activities and strategic positions.
 <br />
 <br />